 Imagine a war broke out in your neighborhood and your home was on the front line of battle.
 That happened in the towns of Lexington and Concord, Massachusetts, in April of 1775.
 Crossing the line to open rebellion, citizens known as “Minute Men” attacked 700 British soldiers as they marched out of Boston.
 The Revolutionary War had begun.
 The 1,038-acre Minute Man National Historical Park preserves the North Bridge -- site of “the shot heard round the world.”
 Park visitors can also see the Minute Man Statue and the Battle Road, which follows the route where patriots clashed with British regulars.

 In the autumn of 1777, American forces met, defeated and forced a major British army to surrender.
 This crucial American victory renewed patriots' hopes for independence, secured essential recognition and support from France, and forever changed history.
-The fields and farms where these amazing events occured are now preserved as Saratoga National Historical Park.
+The fields and farms where these amazing events occurred are now preserved as Saratoga National Historical Park.
 Not only an outstanding outdoor classroom, this park in upstate New York also offers stunning views of the Hudson River valley and the chance to climb to the top of the 155-foot Saratoga Monument.

 In the midst of the American Revolution, Colonel George Rogers Clark was sent from Virginia to lead an expedition against the British in the Northwest frontier.
 Clark's success in capturing British forts in the Ohio and Mississippi River valleys in 1778 and 1779 allowed the Americans to claim territories that would eventually become the states of Ohio, Illinois, Indiana, Michigan and Wisconsin.
 Clark’s larger-than-life reputation grew into legend and he remains a frontier hero.
 Today, George Rogers Clark National Historical Park offers lessons about 18th century pioneer life and welcomes visitors to honor the memory of the man who helped expand the United States.